ciao-lang/ciao_emacs/contrib/README.md

-# ciao-emacs-plus
+# Ciao Emacs Plus

+This directory contains some extensions and goodies for the Ciao emacs
+mode:

-Flycheck and Company support for Ciao Prolog (`ciao-mode`).
+ - Flycheck and Company support for Ciao Prolog (`ciao-mode`):

-* Flycheck provides on the fly checking of assertions, tests, syntax, and documentation.
+   - Flycheck provides on the fly checking of assertions, tests, syntax, and documentation.

-* Company provides rich contextual help, by accessing the manuals.
+   - Company provides rich contextual help, by accessing the manuals.

+ - `agda-input.el`: a copy of the Agda input method (MIT License) to type mathematican and other symbols in Unicode.

+ - `outli.el`: a copy of [outli](https://github.com/jdtsmith/outli) (GPL License)
+   an Org-like code outliner for section folding.

 ## Installation and Setup

 Emacs 24 is needed for using [flycheck](https://github.com/flycheck/flycheck).
 If you don't have `flycheck` or `company` installed yet, installing this package (`ciao-emacs-plus`) will do it automatically.